netdioxadmin/netdioxadmin/README.md

 - 👋 Hi, I’m @netdioxadmin
 - 👀 I’m interested in linux and systemadministration
-- 🌱 I’m currently learning docker and kubernets
+- 🌱 I’m currently learning docker and kubernetes
 - 💞️ I’m looking to collaborate on ...